 We’ve got you covered with these LGBTQI-friendly sports clubs and communities 🎾⚽️🏀⚾️

-And thus, as that very time of the year rolls around, we’ve cobbled together just a handful of LGBTQI sports clubs and communities to get you moving. #kickthoseleaves
+And thus, as the days begin to get longer and pulling yourself out of bed in the morning gets that little bit easier, we’ve cobbled together a handful of LGBTQI+ sports clubs and communities to get you moving, #kickthoseleaves people.

 Find ’em: tinyurl.com/DIVArainbowrollers

 A new social group for lez/bi women around the globe, Rainbow Rollers are all about building community, getting active and offering peer support – while on wheels (both quad and inline, FYI).
 Created in May 2019, the group welcomes members of all ages, abilities and backgrounds and runs social skating events once or twice monthly.
 Get rollin’, rollin’, rollin’…

 Starting life in San Francisco in 1974, International Frontrunners is an affiliation of LGBTQI running (and walking) clubs based in cities around the world.
 With over 100 clubs internationally – from Glasgow to Newcastle and Liverpool to London to name just a few in the UK – Frontrunners clubs are a space for LGBTQI folk of all gender identities to come together, and run together.

 The London Otters are an LGBTQI-inclusive rowing club based at the Royal Docks in east London.
 Welcoming folk of all genders and abilities, though it might take a few weeks to get the hang of your rowing technique, once you’ve got it, you’ve got it.
 Plus, they’re a bloody lovely bunch (as you can read in the August 2019 issue of DIVA) and, after an hour or two spent on the Thames, you’ll find them in their local having a team beer and lunch.
 Perfec’. #rowrowrowyerboat

 Find ’em: londonraiders.co.uk